 The MFA in Creative Writing is designed to provide an opportunity for a student who already has a taught MA in Creative Writing to create a finished, full-length manuscript with accompanying Critical Commentary.
 The primary teaching mode is one to one supervision with an assigned supervisor who has expertise in the chosen form (prose (fiction/non-fiction), poetry, script (stage/screen/radio).
-Full-time students will receive at least 8 hours (and a maximum of 10 hours) of one to one supervision, and this can be delivered face to face or online (or take a blended approach) offering flexibility.
-In addition, you will have the opportunity to attend one Writing Workshop per term to share work in progress and a Portfolio Progress Residential Weekend.
+Full-time students will receive at least 8 hours (and a maximum of 10 hours) of one-to-one supervision, and this can be delivered face to face or online (or take a blended approach) offering flexibility.
+In addition, you will have the opportunity to attend two Writing Workshops per term to share work in progress and a Residential Writing Retreat Weekend (paid for by the University).
 Whilst the largest proportion of the assessment is necessarily the final manuscript and its accompanying Critical Commentary, the Portfolio Progress module is an opportunity to present work developed so far and demonstrate the ability to articulate the value of the work to peers and tutors.
-It carries 20 of the 180 credits and is a pass-fail module.
+It carries 20 of the 180 credits.
+You will share a 20-minute presentation reflecting on your work in progress, your inspirations, challenges and techniques.
+This oral presentation also reflects a 'pitch' to an agent, publisher, funder or festival audience and provides experience of an essential part of a professions writer's skill-set.
 Sharing work with your peers in a constructive and nurturing atmosphere is a key learning strategy to support independent learning and research, and to foster editing and critiquing skills that reproduce the professional relationship a writer has with agents, publishers, editors and, ultimately, audiences/readers.